tinacms/tinacms/experimental-examples/unit-test-example/README.md

 You can make whatever changes you'd like to test in the form.
 Hitting "Save" will copy a test to your clipboard.

-4. Create a new file, for now the convention is `#-some-test-description/index.spec.ts`.
+4. From within `tinacms` formify module (packages/tinacms/src/hooks/formify), create a new file, for now the convention is `test/#-some-test-description/index.spec.ts`.
 This isn't ideal but is great for moving quickly.
 Pase the event that was copied to your clipboard after saving the form.

 5. In a separate terminal go to `packages/tinacms` and run the test with `yarn test --watch`.
 The test will fail.